0x5f3759df-Hacker/pistachio-docs/en/markdown/ArchitectureDesign.md

 ##Continuous integration

 Pistachio uses [Travis CI](https://travis-ci.com) and [AppVeyor](https://ci.appveyor.com/) to process automatic continuous integration.
-Every time the developer pushs a branch, the CI components will automatic build the project as well as return the build feedback timely.
+Every time the we push a branch, the CI components will automatically build the project as well as return the build feedback timely.

 ##Delivery and deployment